Excavation begins for waterfront Westbay Quay condominium dev on the Inner Harbour

-The all-concrete mixed-use development reached 50% sold-out status last month in tandem with demolition crews clearing its triangular site (bordered by Lyall, Head and Gore streets) for excavators.
+The all-concrete, mixed-use development reached 70% sold-out status in the spring of 2020 as excavation completed on the triangular site (bordered by Lyall, Head and Gore streets) and underground structural work began.

-“We anticipate excavation and site preparation to complete this fall with construction of the underground parkade commencing immediately thereafter,” said David Price, one of the partners at Victoria-based Tenfold Projects.
-“Construction will span into 2021 with move-in ready homes targeted for fall of that year.”
+“With below-ground work nearly completed, the first floor of Westbay Quay's Lapis and Topaz buildings is scheduled to rise by early September,” said David Price, one of the partners at Victoria-based Tenfold Projects.
+“Construction will span into 2021 with move-in ready homes targeted for mid-summer of that year.”

 Comprised of the six-storey Topaz, the five-storey Sapphire and the two-storey Lapis buildings, Westbay Quay’s 85-suites of oceanfront homes will be anchored by a commercial and retail component along the ground floor with frontage onto Head and Lyall streets.

-With Lapis’ suites sold-out, Tenfold’s focus is now on the Topaz which offers all-concrete homes in a mid-rise design priced from $460,000 for one-bedroom layouts and $679,000 for the larger two-bedroom floorplans.
-The building’s ground level live-work residences and suites on the second and third floors are currently being offered for sale.
+Following the sell-out of the Lapis building, Tenfold is focused on sales of remaining residences within Topaz, which offers all-concrete homes in a mid-rise design priced from $410,000 for one-bedroom layouts and $679,000 for the larger two-bedroom floorplans.
+The building’s ground level live-work residences and suites on the second and third floors are also offered for sale.